codepress/ac-column-template/README.md

 ### step 2.

-Edit the `ac-column-template.php` file to change to which list table the column belongs.
+Edit the `ac-column-template.php` file to change which list table the column belongs too.

 ### step 3.